Treefrog/Handbook/Manual/TopGrading.md

 > Raging against Mediocrity

-<i> What does it take to be a performance-orientated excellent employee at Treefrog?</i>
+<i> What does it take to be a performance-oriented excellent employee at Treefrog?</i>

 By taking the initiative to become a high-performance Frog, you help us all achieve greatness, not just yourself.
 Take a look at the following components and self-assess regularly.
 By choosing one area to consciously work on at a time, you will help the team dramatically and in turn grow yourself.

 The table below is largely stolen verbatim from an HR book by Bradford D. Smart, PhD entitled “TopGrading” (*the hours and IQ are from him, not Treefrog - consider this accordingly).
 What follows is industry standard knowledge compiled from the book in the format provided in the book.
 Only Frogs who have only A-level characteristics are considered - according to his book - A-class employees, and these individuals form the basis of a high-performance culture.

-Every 90 days, you should challenge yourself to focus on THREE of these components;
+Every 90 days, you should challenge yourself to focus on THREE of these components:

 * One for the whole company, which you will take action to help improve.
 * One you set for yourself.